 Center for Railroad Photography & Art

 We typically keep normal business hours of 9:00 a.m. to 5:oo p.m., Monday through Friday.
-As of January 2017, the Center has added office space to dedicate more room to our collections and research in Madison.
-Please check ahead of time to ensure that someone will be available to meet with you.
+Please check ahead of time to ensure that someone from our collections staff will be available to meet with you.

 Out of the Archives

-“Out of the Archives” is a regular column in Railroad Heritage that brings to light the world of professional archiving, providing a regular forum to share selections from the Center’s collections and tips for maintaining your own photographs.
+OUR ARCHIVAL OUTREACH EFFORTS include “Out of the Archives,” a regular column in Railroad Heritage that brings to light the world of professional archiving, providing a regular forum to share selections from our collections and tips for maintaining your own photographs.
 Whether you are a photographer, collector, or avid fan, it is important to organize and preserve the materials you create or collect.
 In this digital version of the column, we will be delivering every installment to further promote the significance and standards of the archiving world.
-Please get in touch with Jordan Radke, Archives Manager, firstname.lastname@example.org, if there are any topics you would like us to cover in the future.
+Please let us know if there are any topics you would like us to cover in the future.

 Here at the Center we adhere to established archival principles to ensure safety and accuracy.
 Our work as archivists includes: